 While on the topic of movies, we also made a stop at the Bonaventure cemetery, which dates back to 1846 and became famous after the premiere of Midnight in the Garden of Good and Evil.
 There are a number of historical and beautiful cemeteries around Savannah, but the old hanging moss and statues make this one particularly picturesque.

-From Savannah we didn’t take highway 17.
-We briefly got back on I-95 as it is the fastest route from Florida to Washington DC.
-But we got off again and ventured to both Beaufort and historic Charleston, South Carolina.
+Upon leaving Savannah, we didn’t take highway 17.
+We briefly got back on I-95 to shave some time, as it is the fastest route from Florida to Washington DC.
+But we quickly exited I-95 and ventured to both Beaufort and historic Charleston, South Carolina.

 Charleston, South Carolina

 Charleston consistently ranks as one of the top destinations to visit in the United States.
 The first shots of the US Civil War were fired at Fort Sumter in 1861 so the town is packed with history and some of the best preserved antebellum architecture in the US.
 It’s also a fantastic foodie destination, with a New York style fine dining scene condensed in a small town.
 As Charleston is not too far off I-95, it is one of the best stops from Florida to Washington, DC.

 Rainbow Row features the longest collection of Georgian row houses in the United States.
 There are thirteen colorful houses side by side near the waterfront beginning at the end of East Bay Street.
 This is a great area to stroll and take in some fresh seaside air.